shivampaw/UltimateCRM/readme.md

 ![UltimateCRM](https://i.imgur.com/UMAIxfa.png)

 ### Features
-* Super Admins (ID 1) can create and delete multiple admins
+* The super admin (ID 1) can create and delete multiple admins
 * Admins can create and manage clients
 * Admins can create invoices and projects for clients
 * Clients can view and pay invoice through Stripe integration
 * Emails sent when a new admin or client account is created, a client invoice or project is created and a client invoice is paid.

+**If you have any feature requests then just [open an issue](https://github.com/shivampaw/UltimateCRM/issues/new) and let us know!**

 ## Requirements / Installation / Troubleshooting
 Need help getting started?
 Here's where to look!